Search

 5 min read

-• A cardiac arrest is when the heart suddenly stops beating.
+• A cardiac arrest is when the heart suddenly stops beating, cutting off oxygen to the brain and vital organs.

 • A cardiac arrest is a medical emergency.